dsccommunity/xPSDesiredStateConfiguration/README.md

 The **xPSDesiredStateConfiguration** module is a more recent, experimental version of the PSDesiredStateConfiguration module that ships in Windows as part of PowerShell 4.0.

-**This module is currently in the process of becoming one of our first experimental High Quality Resource Modules (HQRMs).
-The plan for updating this module is available [here](https://github.com/PowerShell/xPSDesiredStateConfiguration/blob/dev/HighQualityResourceModulePlan.md).
-Any comments or questions about this process/plan can be submitted under issue [#160](https://github.com/PowerShell/xPSDesiredStateConfiguration/issues/160).**
+The high quality, supported version of this module is available as [PSDscResources](https://github.com/PowerShell/PSDscResources).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Contributing

-Please check out common DSC Resources [contributing guidelines](https://github.com/PowerShell/DscResource.Kit/blob/master/CONTRIBUTING.md).
+If you qould like to contribute to this module, please review the common DSC Resources [contributing guidelines](https://github.com/PowerShell/DscResource.Kit/blob/master/CONTRIBUTING.md).

 ## Resources

-* **xArchive** provides a mechanism to unpack archive (.zip) files or removed unpacked archive (.zip) files at a specific path.
+* **xArchive** provides a mechanism to expand an archive (.zip) file to a specific path or remove an expanded archive (.zip) file from a specific path on a target node.
 * **xDscWebService** configures an OData endpoint for DSC service to make a node a DSC pull server.
 * **xEnvironment** provides a mechanism to configure and manage environment variables for a machine or process.
-* **xGroup** provides a mechanism to manage local groups on the target node.
+* **xGroup** provides a mechanism to manage local groups on a target node.
 * **xGroupSet** provides a mechanism to configure and manage multiple xGroup resources with common settings but different names.
 * **xFileUpload** is a composite resource which ensures that local files exist on an SMB share.
 * **xPackage** manages the installation of .msi and .exe packages.